WHY I STARTED

 Judo was founded in 1882 by Dr Jigoro Kano and means the “gentle way.”
 It teaches people of all ages the importance of flexibility when applying technique.
 In judo, when performing a throw or other skill, emphasis is placed on flexibility and efficiently using your leverage and balance for every movement.
 To be successful in judo, it’s much more important to learn technique, timing, and skill, instead of simply using brute strength to win.

-The Benefits of Judo: Judo has so many health benefits, both mental and physical, especially in children.
+Judo has so many health benefits, both mental and physical, especially in children.
 “Not only does judo focus on building physical fitness, but it also improves children’s focus, develops positive attitudes about sports in general, and increases self-esteem, self-discipline, self-respect, and courtesy toward others.”

-Physical Health: Judo is an excellent activity for young kids because it builds healthy and strong muscles early on, improves their cardio, and lowers their cholesterol.
+Judo is an excellent activity for young kids because it builds healthy and strong muscles early on, improves their cardio, and lowers their cholesterol.
 Children who participate in judo have a reduced risk of childhood obesity, heart disease, and osteoporosis, even as they leave childhood and become adults.
 It also sets the foundation for them to become healthy and active adults who appreciate the importance of physical activity.

-Emotional Health: As a martial art, judo focuses on building self-respect, respect towards others, including opponents, and respect towards your teacher.
+As a martial art, judo focuses on building self-respect, respect towards others, including opponents, and respect towards your teacher.
 In tun, this nurtures their trust, confidence, and judgement so they can grow as balanced and emotionally healthy young adults.

-Limiting Aggression: Judo is about giving children an outlet for their boundless energy while also discouraging violent behaviour, like many martial arts.
+Judo is about giving children an outlet for their boundless energy while also discouraging violent behaviour, like many martial arts.
 Students of judo have compared discipline in judo to discipline in the military because it teaches you to respect those around you, pay attention to detail, and learn how to present yourself.

-Increased Concentration: Children’s concentration has increased exponentially after they start practising judo because they get used to following very detailed and specific instructions from their teachers, paired with focusing deeply on their techniques of movements.
+Children’s concentration has increased exponentially after they start practising judo because they get used to following very detailed and specific instructions from their teachers, paired with focusing deeply on their techniques of movements.
 Studies have shown that children who are hyperactive or who suffer from attention deficit disorders benefit immensely from the disciplined environment of judo.

 Kids who have attention problems will take judo classes and the difference in their focus is night and day.
 They feel like they really want to learn and they’re really engaged, which pushes them to focus more.
 That can even be seen as therapeutic and helpful as they grow older and need to concentrate at school or work.